kevinnadar22/URL-Shortener-V2/README.md

 ### Optional Variables
 * `CHANNELS`: Set True if you want channels to be available for converting
 * `CHANNEL_ID`: Your channel list to convert posts.
 Seperate channels list by space
 * `INCLUDE_DOMAIN`: Use this option if you want to short only links from the following domains list.
 * `EXCLUDE_DOMAIN`: Use this option if you wish to short every link on your channel but exclude only the links from the following domains list.
 * `FORWARD_MESSAGE`: Set True if you want forwarded posts to be converted in your channels
 * `SOURCE_CODE`: Your Github repo
 * `USERNAME`: Your Channel username without @ to replace other usernames in posts
+* `HEADER_TEXT`: This text will be added on top of every post caption or text.
+[HTML](https://docs.pyrogram.org/topics/text-formatting#html-style) and [Markdown](https://docs.pyrogram.org/topics/text-formatting#markdown-style) Supported.
+See More
+* `FOOTER_TEXT`: This text will be added on bottom of every post caption or text.
+[HTML](https://docs.pyrogram.org/topics/text-formatting#html-style) and [Markdown](https://docs.pyrogram.org/topics/text-formatting#markdown-style) Supported.
+See More
+* `BANNER_IMAGE`: All images of media posts will be replaced with this image.
+Enter [telegraph](https://t.me/AVTelegraphBot) or any direct image links.
+See More

 **PR's Are Very Welcome**